rickytheoldtree/com.rickit.rframework/README.md

 ### Core Mechanism

+- The command system adopts a "Request-Handler" (CQRS/Request-Handler) pattern, not just the classic "Command Pattern".
-- Commands are identified by class name and support both void (`ICommand`) and return-value (`ICommand<TResult>`) flavors.
+- Commands are identified by class and support multiple signatures: no argument with/without return, single argument with/without return.
-- Commands are created, cached, and reused via the ServiceLocator, supporting parameter passing and dependency injection.
+- All command instances are created, cached, and reused by the ServiceLocator, supporting parameter passing and automatic dependency injection.
-- Each command's Init() is automatically called before first execution for dependency injection.
+- Each command's `Init()` is called once before first execution for dependency injection.
+- The command's `Execute()` method is responsible for business logic and may accept arguments and/or return a result.

 ### Key Interfaces

-- `ICommand`: Base command interface, including `Init()` and `Execute(params object[] args)`.
+- `ICommand`: Base command interface, including `Init()` and `Execute()`.
-- `ICommand<TResult>`: Command interface with return value, `Execute` returns `TResult`.
+- `ICommand<TResult>`: Command interface with return value, `Execute()` returns `TResult`.
+- `ICommand<TArgs, TResult>`: Command interface with argument and return value.
+- `ICommandOnlyArgs<TArgs>`: Command interface with argument and no return value.
-- `AbstractCommand` / `AbstractCommand<TResult>`: Recommended abstract base classes.
+- `AbstractCommand` / `AbstractCommand<TResult>` / `AbstractCommand<TArgs, TResult>` / `AbstractCommandOnlyArgs<TArgs>`: Recommended abstract base classes.
-- `SendCommand<TCommand>(...)` / `SendCommand<TCommand, TResult>(...)`: Command dispatch methods.
+- `SendCommand<TCommand>(...)` / `SendCommand<TCommand, TResult>(...)` / `SendCommand<TCommand, TArgs, TResult>(TArgs args)` / `SendCommandOnlyArgs<TCommand, TArgs>(TArgs args)`: Command dispatch methods via ServiceLocator or ICanGetLocator extensions.

 ### Usage Advice

-- Override `Init` in command classes for dependency injection; all dependencies will be injected before command execution.
+- Override `Init()` in command classes for dependency injection; all dependencies will be injected before command execution.
-- Commands should be stateless or short-lived; persistent state belongs in the Service layer.
+- Commands should be **stateless** or short-lived; persistent state belongs in the Service layer.
+- Use the corresponding `SendCommand` or `SendCommandOnlyArgs` extension to dispatch commands and get results.
+- Do not new up command instances manually; always dispatch through the framework.

 ---